 I didn’t know what to expect when I got my film developed, but I think the results are interesting.
 Forgive the amateur photography on grainy APS film, but take a look and let me know what you think.

-While this particular tour company is no longer in operation, there are others available:
+While this particular tour company is no longer in operation, there are other good ones available: